sarahalshareeda/Task-Offloading-PPO-DRL/README.md

 - pip install the_lib_name

 Running Simulations:
-- Jupyter Notebook was used to write the code, so if you prefer to use them, go to https://jupyter.org/install to install Jupyter
+- Jupyter Notebook was used to write the code, so if you prefer to use it, go to https://jupyter.org/install to install Jupyter
 - To run the simulations with default settings, then:
 -   cd Task-Offloading-PPO-DRL
 -   type jupyter lab

 The "code" files are as follows: